 What Are Bird Songs and Calls?

 Bird songs and calls are different types of sounds birds make for various reasons.
 Songs are usually longer and more melodious, used by birds to claim their territory or attract a mate.
 Calls, on the other hand, are shorter sounds, often used to signal danger or keep a group together.
 When learning to identify bird songs, it’s important to know the difference.
-Songbirds, like warblers, finches, and thrushes, tend to have recognizable, beautiful songs that make identification easier.
+Songbirds, like warblers, finches, and thrushes, often have recognizable, beautiful songs that make identification easier.

 Why Do Birds Sing?